 Fact #1: Violent dreams can be a warning sign

-A new study suggests that a rare sleep disorder in which people act out their dreams, sometimes with violent thrashes, kicks and screams, maybe an early sign of brain disorders, including Parkinson’s disease and dementia.
+A new study suggests that a rare sleep disorder in which people act out their dreams, sometimes with violent thrashes, kicks, and screams, may be an early sign of brain disorders, including Parkinson’s disease and dementia.

 Fact #2: Men and women dream differently

-If there are differences between the physiological aspect of men and women, researchers have found that there are also some differences between men and women when it comes to the content of their dreams.
-There are several studies that found out that men reported dreaming about weapons significantly more often than women did, while women dreamed about references to clothing more often than men.
+If there are differences between the physiological aspects of men and women, researchers have found that there are also some differences between men and women when it comes to the content of their dreams.
+There are several studies that found that men reported dreaming about weapons significantly more often than women did, while women dreamed about references to clothing more often than men.

 Women tend to have slightly longer dreams that feature more characters.
 When it comes to the characters that typically appear in dreams, men dream about other men twice as often as they do about women, while women tend to dream about both sexes equally.